 Doctor Gets 40 Years For Illegally Prescribing More Than Half A Million Opioid Doses

-A Virginia doctor received a 40-year prison sentence Wednesday for illegally prescribing more than half a million doses oxycodone, hydromorphone, fentanyl and other opioids to patients for years.
+A Virginia doctor received a 40-year prison sentence on Wednesday for illegally prescribing more than half a million doses of oxycodone, hydromorphone, fentanyl and other opioids to patients for years.

 Authorities say Dr. Joel Smithers operated a "pill mill" out of Martinsville, Va., located about 15 miles north of the Virginia-North Carolina border and about 175 miles southwest of Richmond.